My Journey ends here...

 List of the agencies having represented Marilyn

-Blue Book Modeling Agency, headed par Emmeline Snively.
+Blue Book Modeling Agency, headed by Emmeline Snively.

-The National Concert Artists Corporation, West Coast Office (9059 Sunset Boulevard), took care of Norma Jeane first movie in 1946, after that Emmeline Snively had contacted her friend Helen Ainsworth, who was helped by Harry Lipton.
+- National Concert Artists Corporation, West Coast Office (9059 Sunset Boulevard), dealt with Norma Jeane's first movie in 1946, after Emmeline Snively had contacted her friend Helen Ainsworth who was helped by Harry Lipton.

-The William Morris Agency (202 North Canon Drive, Beverly Hills) took care of Marilyn in 1949 after that its vice président, Johnny Hyde, had fell in love with her.
-Although Marilyn remained officially there during 4 years, she tried to be represented elsewhere after Johnny Hyde death, at the end of 1950.
+- the William Morris Agency (202 North Canon Drive, Beverly Hills) took care of Marilyn in 1949 after its vice-president Johnny Hydehad fell in love with her.
+Although Marilyn officially remained there for four years, she tried to be represented elsewhere after Johnny Hyde's death, at the end of 1950.

-At this time, the President of the agancy was Abe Lastfogel.
+At this time the President of the agency was Abe Lastfogel.

-The Famous Artists Agency signed a 2 years contract after that Charles Feldman helped her to negociate her second contract with the Fox in 1951.
-Feldman was helped, by Marilyn's order, with Hugh French and Jack Gordean.
-When Marilyn left Hollywood in 1955 to create the Marilyn Monroe Productions with Milton Greene, she stopped any relation with this agency.
+- the Famous Artists Agency signed a two years contract after Charles Feldman had helped her to negociate her second contract with the Fox in 1951.
+On Marilyn's order, Charles Feldman was helped by Hugh French and Jack Gordean.
+When Marilyn left Hollywood in 1955 to found the Marilyn Monroe Productions with Milton Greene, she stopped any relation with this agency.

-The MCA, Music Corporation of America, followed the Famous Artists Agency in order to re-negociate Marilyn's contract at the Fox.
+-the MCA, Music Corporation of America, followed the Famous Artists Agency in order to re-negociate Marilyn's contract with the Fox.

 Jay Kanter also worked at the MCA, at the New York agency.
 He was married with Judy Balaban, daughter of the founder of the Balaban and Katz Theater, who would become one of the leader of the Paramount.